-There are five species of owls that call Wisconsin home: barn, eastern-screech, barred, long-eared, and great-horned owls.
-Other types of owls often migrate to the Wisconsin from Canada.
+Five species of owls call Wisconsin home: barn, eastern screech, barred, long-eared, and great-horned owls.
+Other types of owls often migrate to Wisconsin from Canada.

 Owls are hunters and meat-eaters.
 They play an important role in keeping the predator-prey relationship in balance.
 Owls help control the population of disease-carrying rodents and small mammals.
 This is vitally important in both urban and rural areas where rodents can flourish.